LotfiFirdaouss/ProductManagement/README.md

 # ☕ Java SE 21 — Programming Complete Course Practice

 This repository is part of my journey to master **Java SE 21**, the latest Long-Term Support (LTS) release of Java.
-It contains all my practice exercises, notes, and projects built while following the **Java SE 21: Programming Complete Course**.
+It contains all my practice exercises, notes, and projects built while following the **Java SE 21: Programming Complete Course**.(forked)

 ---